faasm/faasm/docs/toolchain.md

 make
 ```

-This takes ages as it builds a whole LLVM toolchain.
+This a _very_ long time as it builds a lot of the LLVM toolchain from scratch.

 ## Rebuilding Toolchain